Cookie Access Rules

 Notes

-Please DO NOT configure both Cookie blacklists and whitelists simultaneously, as this may result in all CDN access being denied, potentially disrupting your online operations.
-For instance, configuring both a Cookie blacklist and whitelist as shown below can lead to all access being denied.
+Please DO NOT configure both Cookie blocklists and allowlists simultaneously, as this may result in all CDN access being denied, potentially disrupting your online operations.
+For instance, configuring both a Cookie blocklist and allowlist as shown below can lead to all access being denied.

 Why would all access be denied?

-1. When a request carries the Cookie value aaa, it matches the Cookie blacklist rule, and the CDN denies access.
+1. When a request carries the Cookie value aaa, it matches the Cookie blocklist rule, and the CDN denies access.

-2. Requests without the Cookie value aaa, while not denied by the blacklist, fail to meet the whitelist (which only allows access for requests with the Cookie containing aaa) and are also denied.
+2. Requests without the Cookie value aaa, while not denied by the blocklist, fail to meet the allowlist (which only allows access for requests with the Cookie containing aaa) and are also denied.

-If you need to configure both a blacklist and a whitelist, please contact our technical support for assistance to ensure proper setup.
+If you need to configure both a blocklist and an allowlist, please contact our technical support for assistance to ensure proper setup.

 Is the content of this document helpful to you?